 Unified threat management (UTM) appliances provide a nearly complete security solution for small- and medium-sized business in the form of a single box that plugs in to the network.
-Typical UTM features include a traditional firewall, an intrusion detection system , internet gateway security (which includes scanning incoming traffic such as emails for viruses and other malware or malicious attachments, and web address blacklisting to prevent employees from visiting known malicious sites such as phishing sites), and they sometimes contain web application firewall and next-generation firewall (NGFW) features as well.
+Typical UTM features include a traditional firewall, an intrusion detection system , internet gateway security (which includes scanning incoming traffic such as emails for viruses and other malware or malicious attachments, and web address blacklisting to prevent employees from visiting known malicious sites such as phishing sites, functions also covered by secure web gateways), and they sometimes contain web application firewall and next-generation firewall (NGFW) features as well.

 - Protection level: Medium.
 Most UTMs do a good job securing a network, but best-of-breed solutions for each security function are likely to offer better protection.